Milly Alcock

 Milly Alcock as a child

 The girl grew up to be remarkably independent.
-At the age of four, she made her mother sit down in front of her and said that she wanted to go to "the real school."
-In the same way, she began taking acting classes and tried to find an agent on her own.
-And at the age of 13, Milly called the elite Newtown School of Performing Arts and signed up for an audition.
+At age four, she made her mother sit down and announced that she wanted to go to "the real school."
+The same way, she started taking acting classes and tried to find an agent on her own.
+At 13, Milly called the elite Newtown School of Performing Arts and signed up for an audition.
 "If not me, then who will do it for me?" - this phrase became Milly's credo.

 Film Career

-In 2013, Olkock was invited to play a small role in the popular Australian television series "Wonderland."
+In 2013, Alcock landed a small role in the popular Australian television series "Wonderland."
 This was followed by a few more minor roles in television series such as "A Place to Call Home" and "Janet King."
-Additionally, Milly appeared in commercials for KFC and Cadbury chocolate.
+She also appeared in commercials for KFC and Cadbury chocolate.

 Milly Alcock in the series Home and Away